Jerónimo de Ayanz y Beaumont: Military career

 He was also governor of Martos until 1597.

 Tomb

 He died from an illness in Madrid, in 1613.

-The burial of Jerónimo de Ayanz is supposedly in the Capilla del Socorro, located in the ambulatory of the Murcia Cathedral, a chapel that belonged to the Dávalos, a family with which he had become related after his marriage to Blanca de Pagán Fajardo, and widower of the latter, with his sister Luisa, after being appointed by Felipe II Commander of Abanilla (Order of Calatrava) and then Councilor of Murcia.
+According to his wishes, his body was transferred to the city of Murcia, resting in the Convent of San Antonio.
+He was later moved to the Capilla del Socorro, located in the ambulatory of the Murcia Cathedral, a chapel that belonged to the Dávalos, a family with which he had become related after his marriage to Blanca de Pagán Fajardo, and widower of the latter, with his sister Luisa, after being appointed by Felipe II Commander of Abanilla (Order of Calatrava) and then Councilor of Murcia.

-After his death in Madrid at the age of 60, he was transferred to the city of Murcia, according to his wishes, resting in the Convent of San Antonio, from which he would later be transferred to the Cathedral, a burial without a headstone attesting to his memory.

-Patented invents
+Patented inventions

-Up to 48 inventions were recognized in 1606 by the «privilegio de invención» (invention privilege) —as patents were then called— signed by Felipe III.
+Up to 48 inventions were recognized in 1606 by the privilegio de invención (invention privilege)—as patents had been called at the time—signed by Philip III.